 We can’t guarantee that our work will be error-free and so we can’t be liable to you or any third-party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you’ve advised us of them.
 Finally, if any provision of this contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this contract and shall not affect the validity and enforceability of any remaining provisions.

 First, you guarantee that all elements of text, images or other artwork you provide are either owned by your good selves or that you’ve permission to use them.
 When your final payment has cleared, copyright will be automatically assigned as follows:

 You’ll own the visual elements that we create for this project.
 We’ll give you source files and finished files and you should keep them somewhere safe as we’re not required to keep a copy.
 You own all elements of text, images and data you provided unless someone else owns them.

-Basic Terms: A 50% non-refundable Holding Deposit of the total amount is to be settled by you before design starts, unless an alternative payment term has been agreed.
-The Holding Deposit acts as a means of a) us holding any start dates proposed, b) covering the cost of initiating the first design phase and c) the Customer entering into an agreed contract between themselves and Making Waves Creative Ltd. The remaining 50% will be due on *project completion.
+Basic Terms 50% of the total amount to be settled as a deposit by you before design starts, unless an alternative payment term has been agreed.
+The deposit will act as a holding fee to secure timeframes set out in the Proposal and is not refundable.
+The remaining 50% will be due on *project completion.